 - Subject:- (i) Compensation of Rs.
-500 Crores for defamation and violation of my client's fundamental right to speech by blocking her FaceBook account, when my clients video/post was based on legal evidences and within the framework of legal mandates. - (ii) Immediately stopping the cheating campaign run by you with ulterior motives to help the vaccine mafias and thereby putting citizens' life into jeopardy. - (iii) Immediately stopping the contempt of Hon'ble Supreme Court and Hon'ble Delhi High Court.
+1000 Crores for defamation and violation of my client's fundamental right to speech by blocking his Youtube account, when my clients video/post was based on legal evidences and within the framework of legal mandates. - (ii) Immediately stopping the misinformation campaign run by you with ulterior motives to help the vaccine mafias and cheat the public and thereby putting citizens' life into jeopardy. - (iii) Immediately stopping the Contempt of Hon'ble Supreme Court and Hon'ble various High Courts in India. - (iv) To immediately start respecting & following the Constitution of India and our country's domestic laws and also to act as per United Nations Universal Declaration on Bioethics, 2005 & International Covenant on Civil & Political Rights.